acbass49/PresidentialPulseChecker/README.md

 # 2020 Presidential Pulse Checker

 Go [here](https://alexbass.me/projects/election-model/) for charts, write-up, and methodology.

-election model/simulation based off of latest polls.
+This repository is an election model/simulation based off of polls from 2020 US presidential election.

 predict_elections.R - File containing data cleaning, programming of simulation, and methodology